jwowillo/greenerthumb/doc/icd.md

 * Timestamps are 8-byte unix timestamps.
 * Checksums are cyclic sums of all of a message's bytes excluding the checksum.
 * Multi-byte fields are big-endian.
+* All messages are newline-terminated across the network for simplicity.

 ## Air Status Message (pub/sub)